Category Archives: Events

 Tjukurrtjanu Tour this Thursday

-This Thursday we are going on a special reading group only tour of Tjukurrtjanu: Origins of Western Art at the NGV Australia, Federation Square, with exhibition curators Judith Ryan and Philip Batty!
+This Thursday we are going on a special reading group only tour of Tjukurrtjanu: Origins of Western Desert Art at the NGV Australia, Federation Square, with exhibition curators Judith Ryan and Philip Batty!
 If you’d like to join us please send me an email (or comment on this post – it will be private unless I approve it to be published).

 CCP National Indigenous Photo-Media Forum